janschill/solid-comment/README.md

 ## Design Choices

-* The library uses the WebIDs as a reference and fetches all comments from those WebIDs.
-The number of requests is bound to the number of individual comment authors.
-This could be changed to reference each comment with a timestamp.
-This would improve the performance (number of requests) for comment sections with a lot of comments, as pagination could be used.
+* This library stores each comment in a single file.
+Also, will the parent application implementing this library hold the reference URL to each comment.
+This enables the easiest possibility to add a pagination feature and thus improve performance by only loading the necessary comments.